 For two and a half years, without exception, I arose at 4 a.m. and meditated, did yoga, and prepared for my day.
 I no longer get up at 4 a.m., but I’ve been meditating daily, without exception, for 30 years.

 I felt inner prompting to do things and go places that felt very uncomfortable.
 Yet I followed the inner promptings and was exhilarated by each one.

 I rode horses bareback and blindfolded.
 I walked on fire.
 I ran at top speed blindfolded down a hill that ended at a huge cliff that dropped into the raging ocean below.
 And I gave birth at home in water with only the baby’s father present.

 I left a perfectly good job with very high pay to travel across the country to live in a place I’d never visited before and to start a nonprofit for dolphins and whales.

 And if that isn’t enough insanity, after seeing a guy only 4 times I asked him to move in with me.
 I didn’t even know his last name.
-Yes it was Raven – my former husband.
+Yes, he later became my husband and later former husband.

 O.K. so I’m daring.
 I follow my intuition.
 And I’ve done some physical things that prove I’ve got some spiritual dedication.

 The things I’ve already mentioned are actually quite easy compared to facing the real demons.